winger1ol/SOEN-357-mini-project/README.md

 Solution
 ==
-Develop this software as a mobile app, with a hierarchical structure and colors to guide users on how to use the software and avoid too many words at once.
+Develop this application with a hierarchical structure and colors to guide users on how to use the software and avoid too many words at once.

 Research and analysis
 ==